Ceramic Infrared Heating · 3 Independent Lab Tests

 Fraunhofer Institute for Wood Research Wilhelm-Klauditz-Institut · Braunschweig, Germany

 Fraunhofer WKI is Europe's leading institute for indoor air quality testing.
 The SunWave Ceramica was tested at operating temperature for volatile organic compound (VOC) emissions.
-No toxic gases — including formaldehyde, benzene, toluene, or other harmful compounds — were detected.
+Total VOC emissions measured just 0.043 mg/m³ — far below regulatory limits, with no carcinogenic compounds detected, including formaldehyde, benzene, and toluene.
 Gas boilers emit NO₂ and CO.
 Conventional heating elements can off-gas from coatings and plastics.
-The ceramic panel emits nothing.
+See how this compares to other panel materials in our ceramic vs. aluminium infrared panel comparison.

 Labor S.A. — Electrical Safety Certification